dansmyers/IntroToCS/Activities/4-Hipster_Restaurant.md

 # Add a closing
 ```
 Consider how you could make more complex texts.
-There could be a few different sentence patterns.
+You could, for example, define a few different sentence patterns.
 Select one at random, then fill in its structure with randomly chosen words from the lists.
+Then repeat a few times to get a paragraph that's slightly different every time you run the generator.